 TG13 Editor: add the following text after P11 L14:

+The PHY layer receives PSDUs from the MAC layer and converts them to corresponding PPDU frames.
+It subsequently passes the PPDU, consisting of signal samples, to the OFE(s).

 TG13 Editor: change the text in P12L35-P13L11 to:

 The PM-PHY is intended for moderate data rates between 1 Mbit/s and several hundred Mbit/s, low power and low latency.
 It allows fast adaptation to the time-varying channel in mobile scenarios.
 The unique approach of the PM-PHY is to use a high optical clock rate (OCR) while keeping spectral efficiency low.
-This approach offers enhanced reach in applications where power efficiency is an issue, e.g. the Internet of Things (IoT).
-Binary (two-level) pulse-amplitude modulation (2-PAM) with 8B10B line coding and variable optical clock rate are used or multi-level M-ary PAM with Hadamard-Coded Modulation (HCM), both combined with Reed-Solomon (RS) forward error correction (FEC) to correct errors due to the noise, while clipping is avoided in the optical frontend.
-Moreover, the PM-PHY provides means to estimate the channel impulse response (CIR) of multiple LED lights simultaneously and thereby supports the use of advanced multiple-input multiple output (MIMO) schemes on the device side as well as at the coordinator.
+Binary (two-level) pulse-amplitude modulation (2-PAM) with 8B10B line coding and variable optical clock rate are used or multi-level M-ary PAM with Hadamard-Coded Modulation (HCM), both combined with Reed-Solomon (RS) forward error correction (FEC).
+Moreover, the PM-PHY provides means to estimate the channel impulse response (CIR) of multiple LEDs simultaneously and thereby supports the use of advanced multiple-input multiple output (MIMO) schemes.
 The PM-PHY enables multiple LEDs transmitting the same data to a device (spatial diversity) as well as spatially multiplexed transmissions.
 In addition, PM-PHY supports relaying functionality.

 TG13 Editor: change the text in P12 L13-24 to:

 The HB-PHY is intended for very high data rates between 10 Mbit/s and 10 Gbit/s and low latency.
 It allows fast adaptation to the time-varying channel in mobile scenarios.
 The unique approach of the HB-PHY is to combine a high optical clock rate with a high spectral efficiency.
 For modulation of the LED, multiple optical clock rates (OCR) are used.
 Direct-current (DC) biased orthogonal frequency multiplexing (OFDM) is used in combination with adaptive bitloading, applying quadrature amplitude modulation (QAM) with variable constellation orders on each subcarrier /subcarrier group.
-Low-density parity-check codes (LDPC) with variable code rates and different block sizes assist as a powerful forward error correction scheme correcting errors due to the noise and the clipping of the waveform in the optical frontend.
-Moreover, the HB-PHY provides means for the device to estimate the channel impulse response (CIR) of multiple LED lights simultaneously and thereby supports the use of advanced multiple-input multiple output (MIMO) schemes on the device side as well as at the coordinator.
+Low-density parity-check codes (LDPC) with variable code rates and different block sizes assist as a powerful forward error correction scheme.
+Moreover, the HB-PHY provides means for the device to estimate the channel impulse response (CIR) of multiple LEDs simultaneously and thereby supports the use of advanced multiple-input multiple output (MIMO) schemes.
 The HB-PHY enables multiple LEDs transmitting the same data to a device (spatial diversity) as well as spatially multiplexed transmissions.
 In addition, HB-PHY supports relaying functionality.

 TG13 Editor: change the text in P13L18-19 to:

 The features of the MAC sublayer are association and disassociation, channel access, frame validation, and acknowledged frame delivery.
+Moreover, the 802.15.13 MAC supports the use of advanced MIMO schemes with distributed, networked optical wireless frontends and for multiple mobile devices.

 TG13 Editor: delete clause 4.6.2